Biology: BS, BA

 - Cellular/Molecular: This emphasis deals with the formation, structure, and function of macromolecules essential to life, such as nucleic acids and proteins.
 It also deals with cellular and developmental biology.

-- Ecology/Biodiversity: This emphasis focuses on both ecology, the branch of biology dealing with the relations and interactions between organisms and their environment, and biodiversity, the varieties of life on earth at all its levels and the ecological and evolutionary processes that sustain it.
+- Ecology and Evolutionary Biology: This emphasis focuses on both ecology, the branch of biology dealing with the relations and interactions between organisms and their environment, and biodiversity, the varieties of life on earth at all its levels and the ecological and evolutionary processes that sustain it.

 Most biology majors continue on to graduate or professional schools and pursue the following careers: